Don’t be left scratching your head in front of the computer with a question burning inside your head.

 “How do you allocate children to groups?”

-See questions in this FAQ under general section.
+See questions in this FAQ under the general section.

 “My child is 6 & above – can they do a Mini Camp?”

-No, we strictly keep to the age limits to give out the best structured camp.
-We have seen from years of experience that a 6 year old is very capable of lasting a full day.
+It is possible, but please send us a mail first.
+But we have seen from years of experience that a 6-year-old is very capable of lasting a full day.
 We want to keep the Mini Camps for children aged 3-5 so they get the most out of the camp & learn within their ages so they are not intimidated.

 “What Multi-Sports do we offer?”